William Wong

 Biography

-William S. Wong is a Professor in the Department of Electrical and Computer Engineering, Director of the Giga-to-Nanoelectronics Centre and a researcher at the Waterloo Institute for Nanotechnology at the University of Waterloo.
+Dr. William S. Wong is a Professor in the Department of Electrical and Computer Engineering at the University of Waterloo, where he also serves as Director of the Giga-to-Nanoelectronics Centre and is a researcher at the Waterloo Institute for Nanotechnology.

-The Advanced Flexible Electronics Technology (AFET) group, led by Professor Wong, focuses on innovative solutions to enable high-performance and low-cost flexible electronics.
-The group is investigating heterogeneous integration of silicon-based and Group III-nitride materials and devices for the development of flexible large-area electronics on plastic substrates.
-This technology is used to create novel mechanically flexible systems for applications in displays, image sensors, and energy generation systems having enhanced functionality.
-The group uses the capabilities of Giga-to-Nanoelectronics (G2N) Centre to synthesize nanowire materials, process thin-film devices and develop novel nanowire/thin-film hybrid devices through novel ink-jet printing and thin-film layer transfer processes.
-The goal of the research is to develop innovative processes and materials that will improve system performance and reduce fabrication costs.
+Dr. Wong leads the Advanced Flexible Electronics Technology (AFET) group, which is dedicated to advancing high-performance, low-cost flexible electronics.
+The group is focused on the heterogeneous integration of silicon-based and Group III-nitride materials and devices to enable the development of flexible, large-area electronics on plastic substrates.
+These innovations are particularly relevant for applications in displays, image sensors, and energy generation systems, all of which benefit from enhanced functionality and mechanical flexibility.
+By leveraging the capabilities of the Giga-to-Nanoelectronics (G2N) Centre, the AFET group is advancing the synthesis of nanowire materials, processing of thin-film devices, and the development of hybrid devices using novel ink-jet printing and thin-film layer transfer techniques.
+The overarching goal of the group's research is to improve system performance while reducing fabrication costs.

-Professor Wong is the holder more than 80 U.S. patents and has 110 publications, including 45 invited talks, in the area of electronic materials growth, processing and characterization.
-He is a member of the IEEE, the Materials Research Society, a committee member of the Electronic Materials Conference, and is on the Editorial Board of IEEE Electron Device Letters.
+Dr. Wong is an inventor with over 80 U.S. patents and has published more than 110 papers, including 45 invited talks, in the fields of electronic materials growth, processing, and characterization.
+He is an active member of the IEEE, the Materials Research Society, and serves on the committee of the Electronic Materials Conference.
+He is also on the Editorial Board of IEEE Electron Device Letters.

 Research Interests